Is milk & other dairy high in vitamin B12?

 Vitamin B12 deficiency may lead to anemia, neuropathy, neurodegenerative disease and cognitive impairment.

-Pregnant women should get enough vitamin B12 to decrease the risk of neural tube defect.
+Pregnant women should get enough vitamin B12 to decrease the risk of neural tube defects.

 Keep in mind that folic acid supplementation may mask the symptoms of vitamin B12 deficiency.